Joaquín Díaz Mena: Life

-Party switch to Morena and 2018 gubernatorial candidacy
+Party switch to Morena and gubernatorial candidacies

-On 5 March 2018, Díaz Mena announced his resignation from the PAN and that he would become a member of Morena, declaring that the state party had become a "rich kids' club" and calling out party leaders for leading the "decomposition" of the institution, saying that if the party's founders came back to life, they would be disappointed at its current state.
+On 5 March 2018, Díaz Mena announced his resignation from the PAN and that he would become a member of National Regeneration Movement (Morena), declaring that the state party had become a "rich kids' club" and calling out party leaders for leading the "decomposition" of the institution, saying that if the party's founders came back to life, they would be disappointed at its current state.
 Twelve days later, Morena and the other parties in the Juntos Haremos Historia coalition nominated Díaz Mena as their gubernatorial candidate.

 On election day, Díaz Mena pulled 20.45 percent of the vote, placing third behind PRI candidate Mauricio Sahuí Rivero and the winner, PAN candidate Mauricio Vila Dosal.

+Díaz Mena contended again for the governorship of Yucatán in the 2 June 2024 election, representing the Morena-led Sigamos Haciendo Historia coalition.
+This time he won.